Merge requests while you sleep.

 Your sub.
 Your tokens.
 Our platform.

 We don't resell LLMs.
 Your Claude Max or Codex subscription stays yours.
-We charge for the runners, the auth, the audit log, the control plane around it.
+We charge for the runners, auth, audit log, control plane.

 $0